rhel-labs/learn-katacoda/pcp-flamegraphs/step2.md

 `perf record -a -F 40 -g -p $(pgrep -x mysqld) -- mysql -A sampleDB -e "select * from t1 join t2 on t1.c2 = t2.c2;"`{{execute T2}}

+> **NOTE:** Recording performance metrics can take a minute or so to complete, and you should proceed only when the command has finished executing.

 <pre class="file">
 << OUTPUT ABRIDGED >>